DmitriBogdanov/numerical-methods-1_linear-solve/README.md

     * Matrix norm function (octahedrical norm)

 * 00.05
-    * Implemented condition number estimate thorough the use of residuals
+    * Implemented condition number estimate through the use of residuals
     * Added matrix inverse function as a testing ground for implemeted methods

 * 00.04
     * Implemented QR-decomposition function (modification using Givens rotations)
     * Implemented QR-decomposition method for solving linear systems